MULDEF: Multi-model-based Defense Against Adversarial Examples for Neural Networks: Our Approach

-We design our \toolName approach for improving a neural network model to make it more robust against adversarial examples generated by a given attack approach.
+We design our \toolName approach for improving a neural network model to invalidate the reverse engineering efforts made by attack approaches.
 The design of the \toolName approach is based on the design principle of diversity.

-\toolName consists of two components: (1) the model generator and (2) the runtime model selector.
-Given a target model (seed model), and an attack approach to be defended against, the model generator constructs additional models (from the seed model) together with the seed model to form a family of models, such that the models are complementary to each other.
-We leverage the ideas from adversarial training to help train addition models so that an adversarial example for one model can be defended by many other models in the family.
-At runtime, the runtime model selector randomly selects a model from the family to be applied on a given example.
-Because the attackers do not know in advance which model will be selected, the attackers cannot compute the model's gradient and can hardly perform an attack that requires computing gradients, such as FGSM~\cite{goodfellow2014explaining} and C\&W~\cite{Carlini2017Towards}.

-In particular, \toolName illustrated in Figure~\ref{fig:toolframework} takes as input a target model, training set, and an attack approach to be defended against.
-Then \toolName constructs a family of models and randomly selects a model to be applied on a given input example at runtime.
-We design \toolName to be easy to use, low cost, and scalable. \toolName does not modify or analyze the target model's implementation but only improves the training set.

-We next illustrate how the two components in our \toolName approach address two major challenges, respectively: (1) how can we construct other additional models in the family so that they are complementary to each other?
-(2) how can we combine the use of these models together at runtime?
-We also discuss our empirical exploration on design choices for our approach.
+Diversity achieved by randomly selecting a model from a family of models introduces uncertainty in the target under defense.

+The \toolName approach includes a general defense framework as shown in Figure~\ref{fig:toolframework}.
+The framework consists of two components: (1) the model generator and (2) the runtime model selector.
+The two components work together to improve the target model's effectiveness on adversarial examples.
+As described in Section~\ref{sec:intro}, the model generator aims to produce a model family for achieving the two properties: (1) legitimate-behavior preservation and (2) robustness diversity.
+In addition, we aim to have as many models as possible to increase the chance that the runtime model selector ends up selecting a robust model for any given example.

+First, let us formulate the problem.
+Given a target model $T$, we construct a model family (consisting of $T, M_1, M_2, \dots, M_p$) that achieves the following objectives: \begin{enumerate} \item The difference between the lowest test accuracy of the models in the family and the test accuracy of $T$ as formulated below shall be minimized:

+\item For a given adversarial example $x$, the total number of models (in the family) successfully attacked by $x$ shall be minimized. \item The family size $p$ shall be maximized. \end{enumerate}

+By trying to achieve all three objectives together, we may confront a situation similar to the space-time tradeoff.
+When we generate many models (increasing $p$), those models should be diverse enough such that the majority of them are not successfully attacked by the same adversarial example.
+Moreover, they cannot be too diverse as we need to achieve the legitimate-behavior preservation.
+Our idea exploration in solving this problem suggests that we may focus only on achieving the first two objectives and then we can keep increasing more models as long as we do not compromise (much) the first two objectives.

+In the rest of this section, we first introduce a new metric, \textit{diversity measurement} (Section~\ref{subsec:diversity}), for the second objective, to measure the majority-model robustness.
+Then we explain the two components in our general framework along with empirical exploration on design choices for our model-generation technique (Section~\ref{sec:framework}).